Frequently asked questions

 What should I do if I get an error message when trying to log in?

 If you're encountering an error message when logging in, please ensure that you have updated to the latest version of the Truyu app.
-If the issue persists after updating, please email us at contact@truyu.com.au and we'll assist you further.
+If the issue persists after updating, Please contact us through the contact form on our website and we'll assist you further.

-You can manage your ID alert subscription in the Google Play Store or App Store:
+You can manage your Truyu subscription in the Google Play Store or App Store:

 Google/Android Instructions - Cancel, pause, or change a subscription on Google Play - Android - Google Play Help